Forrestdale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 118 trips across all routes, translating to around 75 weekly trips per individual stop.
+According to the 2021 Census, only 12.1% of Forrestdale residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 118 trips per day across all routes, equating to roughly 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport